davideas/FlexibleAdapter/README.md

 Not all pages are filled, working in progress :-)

 # Change Log
+###### v5.0.0-b5 - 2016.04.04
+_Refactor_
+- Constructor of `AbstractSectionableItem` now accepts the `IHeader` interface.
+- `setHeader(header)` in `ISectionable` interface is changed to **void** method.
+- Renamed method `Utils.setHighlightText()` to `Utils.highlightText()`.
+- `StickyHeaderDecoration` is now deprecated, as consequence `enableStickyHeaders(maxCachedHeaders)` is also deprecated: use `enableStickyHeaders()`.

+_Improvements_
+- Headers are clickable when sticky!
+StickyHeaders can now benefit of the existing click listeners in `FlexibleViewHolder` [See #41].
+Pay attention at the method `getStickySectionHeadersHolder()`.
+- `IHeader` item can be combined with `IExpandable` item to make a section expandable with header.
+- Adding items with new headers, headers are also shown.
+- Added `AbstractExpandableHeaderItem`.
+- Added a new Wiki page about how to implement sections with sticky headers and expandable sections.
+Direct link: [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections).
+- Added new methods _getItemCountOfTypesUntil(), removeItemsOfType(), hasNewSearchText()_.
+- Multiple code improvements with **SonarQube** tool, thanks to @georgekankava.

+_Fixes_
+- Fixed NPE in `isEnabled(position)` when position is unknown.
+- Fixed header linkage when deleting/restore items with header. _It's important now that all sectionable items must initialize the own header at startup_.
+- Bug fixing on SearchView and FilterMethods.
+- Fixed view activation elevation [See #38].
+- Fixed adapter item animation at startup.

+_Demo App_
+- New example app supporting multiple fragments [See #19].
+- Added an example of `FlexibleItemHolder` to use simultaneously the same _modelData_ object in multiple RecyclerView/Adapters.
+- Adapted code for Expandable Sections with headers.
+Enabled demo option for `FragmentExpandableSections`.
+- Demo app has more clear DatabaseService.
+It shows how to create item interfaces.
+- FlipView animation for Fragments.
+- Unfortunately the demo app has a _known_ bug on FastScroller when changing Fragment, but FastScroller is planned to be changed.

 ###### v5.0.0-b4 - 2016.02.21
 - Added **Sticky Header** functionality [See #32].
 - _IHeader_ interface has been added to identify the fact the item is a Header item, as consequence, _ISectionable_ interface now has to be assigned to the items(!!) in order for them to hold the reference to the _IHeader_ item.